top of page

 – Given three times per year.

-2) CORES (Children’s Otolaryngology Residents’ Emergency Skills) Course – Basic skills for junior ORL providers – Offers first-year ORL residents and new APPs experience in learning and practicing basic skills such as suturing, assembling rigid bronchoscopy equipment, managing epistaxis, learning to use an operating microscope, etc. All of this is done under close faculty supervision.
+2) CORES (Children’s Otolaryngology Residents’ Emergency Skills) Course – Basic skills training for junior ORL providers.
+It offers first-year ORL residents and new APPs hands-on experience in essential skills such as suturing, assembling rigid bronchoscopy equipment, managing epistaxis, and using an operating microscope, all under close faculty supervision.

 - Given once per year to junior ORL personnel throughout New England.

-3) CRICO Simulations - Multidisciplinary simulation courses for ORL attendings.
-These teach a variety of technical and non-technical skills.
-They are required for all ORL attendings and comprise a repeating three-year cycle.
-Year 1 is a four-hour in situ OR simulation, year 2 is a one-hour Simulation Safety Drill, and year 3 is a 2-4 hour “Chairman’s Choice.”
-Each scenario is extensively debriefed.
+3) CRICO Simulations - Multidisciplinary simulation courses for ORL attendings focusing on a variety of technical and non-technical skills.
+These are mandatory for all ORL attendings and follow a three-year recurrent cycle.
+Year 1 includes a four-hour in-situ OR simulation, Year 2 features a one-hour Simulation Safety Drill, and Year 3 offers a 2-4 hour “Chairman’s Choice.”
+Each scenario is thoroughly debriefed.

-4) NOA (Nursing, Otolaryngology, and Anesthesia) Course - For intermediate ORL residents and pediatric ORL Fellows, these multidisciplinary simulations occur in situ in the Main ORs at Boston Children’s Hospital (BCH).
-Staff OR nurses and anesthesia trainees complete the team of participants in each course.
-The sessions include a didactic portion, two scenarios, and two debriefs.
-The scenarios challenge the OR team to manage straightforward intraoperative ORL crises in a moderately time-pressured environment.
-The goals of the course are to acquaint the participants with essential non-technical skills such as teamwork, communication, and Crisis Resource Management (CRM) principles.
+4) NOA (Nursing, Otolaryngology, and Anesthesia) Course - Designed for intermediate ORL residents and pediatric ORL Fellows, these multidisciplinary simulations take place in the Main ORs at Boston Children’s Hospital (BCH).
+Staff OR nurses and anesthesia trainees form part of each team.
+The sessions include a didactic segment, two scenario-based exercises, and two debriefs.
+The scenarios challenge the OR team to handle straightforward intraoperative ORL crises in a moderately time-pressured setting.
+The course aims to introduce participants to key non-technical skills such as teamwork, communication, and Crisis Resource Management (CRM) principles.

 5) 3D Printing - The BCH ORL department uses the extensive 3D printing capabilities of IDS (Innovation Design Systems - formerly the BCH Simulator Program).
 3D prints are often used to preplan surgeries such as extensive base of skull tumor resections or complex temporal bone cases.
 Additionally, the department has set up a pediatric temporal bone lab within one of the IDS simulation spaces.
 This allows pediatric ORL fellows to practice the facial recess approach and electrode placement in simulated infant temporal bones before doing the same surgery on an actual patient.
 Synthetic temporal bones are purchased from Phacon and are available for various ages.
 This lab is also available for surgical preparation of complex base of skull procedures by enabling the drilling of presurgical 3D prints.